giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 ### External Authentication

-To use an existing service that provides authentication the ingress rule can be annotated with `nginx.ingress.kubernetes.io/auth-url` to indicate the URL where the HTTP request should be sent.
-Additionally it's possible to set `nginx.ingress.kubernetes.io/auth-method` to specify the HTTP method to use (GET or POST).
+To use an existing service that provides authentication, the ingress rule can be annotated with `nginx.ingress.kubernetes.io/auth-url` to indicate the address where the HTTP request should be sent.
+Additionally, it's possible to set `nginx.ingress.kubernetes.io/auth-method` to specify the HTTP method (GET or POST).

 This functionality is based on the [`auth_request`](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module, which expects a `2xx` response code from the external service if the access is allowed and `401` or `403` if denied.

-### CORS
+###  Cross-Origin Resource Sharing

 To enable Cross-Origin Resource Sharing (CORS) in an ingress rule add the annotation `nginx.ingress.kubernetes.io/enable-cors: "true"`.